 Social Determinants Of Health Around The World

 The World Health Organization has working offices in over 150 countries around the world, and their goal is to bring about a healthier future for everyone.
-The World Health Organization works closely with governments across the globe to eliminate health risks such as disease, poor air quality, poor nutrition, and bring new medical technologies and medicines to achieve higher health equity.
+The World Health Organization works closely with governments across the globe to eliminate health risks such as disease, poor air quality, and poor nutrition, and bring new medical technologies and medicines to achieve higher health equity.